Adding a new SIEM connecter

 Coro displays the Add connector dialog:

-- (Required) Enter a Name for the new connector.
+- Enter a connector Name .

 -